slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - Avoid low leverage habits: social media, news, pointless notifications, smartphones (they are the new cigarettes), owning a TV, working long hours, bad relationships, judging, control of petty stuff, perfectionism..
 - Mental checklist of positive habits.

-> *'Go for a walk in the morning and decide what would make the day a successful day.' -- Allen Tucker*

 > *'Use social media as an output not as entertainment.
-Your phone should not be the first thing you see in the morning nor the last thing you see at night.' -- Allen Tucker*
+Your phone should not be the first thing you see in the morning nor the last thing you see at night.'

-> *'It makes other people’s stories more interesting when you don’t know what’s going on outside your world.
+'It makes other people’s stories more interesting when you don’t know what’s going on outside your world.
 The news causes completely unnecessary stress and it’s negatively biased.' -- Allen Tucker*

 HOWEVER... while routines and habits are important, so is variety and novelty.
 [Balance](#on-balance) it.

 <!--
+Shut off all work and electronics at least 2 hours before you want to go to sleep, sit down with a pen and a notepad and write down everything that you need to achieve the following day in order of importance.

 Effort and reward have a linear relationship when the action is mindless and simple.
 Effort and reward have a diminishing returns relationship when the action is complex and multivariate.
 But when the action becomes purely psychological—an experience that exists solely within our own consciousness—the relationship between effort and reward becomes inverted. desiring a positive experience is itself a negative experience; accepting a negative experience is a positive experience.

 > *'I always worked until I had something done and I always stopped when I knew what was going to happen next.
 That way I could be sure of going on the next day.' -- Ernest Hemingway*